unisonweb/unison/unison-src/transcripts/diff.md

 ## Display issues to fixup

-- [ ] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
-- [ ] Do we want to surface new edit conflicts in patches?
+- [d] Do we want to surface new edit conflicts in patches?
-- [ ] incorrectly calculated bracket alignment on hashqualified "Name changes"  (delete.output.md)

-    Original                               Changes
-    4. example.resolve.a.foo ┐             5. example.resolve.c.foo#jdqoenu794 (removed)
-    6. example.resolve.c.foo#jdqoenu794 ┘

-- [ ] two different auto-propagated changes creating a name conflict should show up somewhere besides the auto-propagate count
+- [t] two different auto-propagated changes creating a name conflict should show up somewhere besides the auto-propagate count
-- [ ] Things look screwy when the type signature doesn't fit and has to get broken up into multiple lines.
+- [t] Things look screwy when the type signature doesn't fit and has to get broken up into multiple lines.
 Maybe just disallow that?
-- [ ] Delete blank line in between copies / renames entries if all entries are 1 to 1
-      see todo in the code
+- [d] Delete blank line in between copies / renames entries if all entries are 1 to 1 see todo in the code
+- [x] incorrectly calculated bracket alignment on hashqualified "Name changes"  (delete.output.md)
+- [x] just handle deletion of isPropagated in propagate function, leave HandleInput alone (assuming this does the trick)
 - [x] might want unqualified names to be qualified sometimes:
 - [x] if a name is updated to a not-yet-named reference, it's shown as both an update and an add
 - [x] similarly, if a conflicted name is resolved by deleting the last name to a reference, I (arya) suspect it will show up as a Remove
-- [ ] ~~Maybe group and/or add headings to the types, constructors, terms~~
+- [d] Maybe group and/or add headings to the types, constructors, terms
 - [x] check whether creating a name conflict + adding metadata puts the update in both categories; if it does, then filter out metadataUpdates from the other categories